carbonsoda/techtonica-assignments/README.md

-# techtonica-assignments
+# Techtonica assignments

-Avery Miller's assignments for Techtonica's software engineering program
+These are Avery's completed assignments, projects, and exercises for [Techtonica]("https://techtonica.org/")'s software engineering program.
+All of the original material can be found in [their curriculum repo]("https://github.com/Techtonica/curriculum").